jitendrabdev/robot-api/README.md

 # API Automation using robot framework.
-#Steps to configure application are as follows:
+#Steps to configure robot framework for testing an application are as follows:
 1. Install python 3.8
 2. Run command "pip install robotframework"
 3. Download ride from github	https://github.com/robotframework/RIDE